Cremation Society of Great Britain: Early history

-The Cremation Society of Great Britain was founded in 1874 by Sir Henry Thompson, a surgeon and Physician to the Queen in which capacity he served Queen Victoria; he was also to become its first president.
+The Cremation Society of England was founded in 1874 by Sir Henry Thompson, a surgeon and Physician to the Queen in which capacity he served Queen Victoria; he was also to become its first president.
 He had seen Gorini's cremator at the Vienna Exhibition and had returned home to become the first and chief promoter of cremation in England.
 Thompson's article 'The Treatment of the Body after Death' appeared in The Contemporary Review in January 1874.
 In it he wrote: "it was becoming a necessary sanitary precaution against the propagation of disease among a population daily growing larger in relation to the area it occupied".
 While his main argument in support of cremation concerned hygiene his other reasoning included that cremation would lessen the chances of burial alive, reduce the cost of funerals, save mourners from having to stand in all weathers during interment, and cremation urns would be safe from vandalism.
 Thompson further expressed the radical financial argument that the resultant ashes could be utilised as fertilizer.
 The ensuing debate in the press encouraged Thompson to call a meeting of his friends at his home at 35 Wimpole Street on 13 January 1874 during which a declaration was written and signed by those present.
 This stated:

 "We, the undersigned, disapprove the present custom of burying the dead, and we desire to substitute some mode which shall rapidly resolve the body into its component elements, by a process which cannot offend the living, and shall render the remains perfectly innocuous.
 Until some better method is devised we desire to adopt that usually known as cremation."

 Apart from Thompson the co-signatories of the declaration included: Shirley Brooks, Frederick Lehmann, John Everett Millais, John Tenniel, Anthony Trollope and Sir Thomas Spencer Wells.
-At this meeting the Cremation Society of Great Britain was created.
+At this meeting the Cremation Society of England was created.
 Its founder Sir Henry Thompson wrote that the society was "organised expressly for the purpose of obtaining and disseminating information on the subject and for adopting the best method of performing the process, as soon as this could be determined, provided that the act was not contrary to Law".

 They founded the United Kingdom's first crematorium, Woking Crematorium in Woking in Surrey with Gorini travelling to England to assist the installation of a cremator.
 It was first tested on 17 March 1879 with the body of a horse.
 However, after protests and an intervention by the Home Secretary, Sir Richard Cross, their plans were put on hold.
 In 1884, the Welsh Neo-Druidic priest William Price was arrested and put on trial for attempting to cremate his son's body.
-Price successfully argued in court that while the law did not state that cremation was legal, it also did not state that it was illegal.
-The case set a precedent that allowed the Cremation Society to proceed.
+Price successfully argued in court that while nothing in statute or common law stated that cremation was lawful, likewise there was nothing to establish that it was unlawful.
+The case set a precedent that allowed the Cremation Society to proceed with its plans.